Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Caution: May alienate the audience for being timid, immature, or underconfident.

-Grey Color Psychology
+Grey Color Psychology for Branding

 Grey is quite an achiever in branding.
 It is often used as a supporting color to help other hues shine.
 It conjures a sense of simplicity, purity, minimalism, and modernity.